Katrin Göring-Eckardt: European integration

 Following the United Kingdom's 2016 referendum on European Union membership, Göring-Eckart made a request to the German government on behalf of the estimated 100,000 Britons living and working across Germany to offer fast-track citizenship.

-Controversy
+Defamation

 In early 2022, a court in Rhineland-Palatinate sentenced a man to a suspended prison term of seven months for defamation and insulting Göring-Eckardt.

 Personal life

 Göring-Eckardt married Lutheran pastor Michael Göring in 1988 and had two sons.
 The couple separated in 2011 and divorced in 2017.
 She is in a relationship with Thies Gundlach, a theologian and official in the EKD.